 It is generally legal to share and embed YouTube videos on the internet, but downloading them for your own offline use isn’t always permitted.
 Downloading videos is a violation of the YouTube Terms of Service, unless YouTube has explicitly given permission to download the video in question.

 The next step is the easiest: Just head over to the YouTube video you want to download and copy its URL from the address bar at the top of your browser window.
 With the URL locked and loaded in your clipboard, you can close the window or tab of the video.

-Step 4: Click the download button after selecting your desired options.
+Just click the download button after selecting your desired options.
 You’ll then be shown a progress page that details download size, download speed and estimated time remaining.
 You can pause and cancel the download at any time.

 Once you have the hang of it, the 4K Video Downloader can be configured to download videos automatically or with a single click using the “Subscriptions” and “Smart Mode” respectively.